 - One common test shall be conducted to recruit candidates at Non-technical and Non gazetted posts in IBPS, SSC and RRB

-- Exam centres shall be set up in every district of India
+- Exam centers shall be set up in every district of India

 - There will be a common registration form and one-time application fee